neumino/neumino.github.io/movies.md

 ### Bad Boys for Life
-*Released on 2020-01-15, vote average 7.1*
+*Released on 2020-01-15, vote average 6.9*

-Marcus Burnett is now a police inspector and Mike Lowery is in a midlife crisis.
-They unite again when an Albanian mercenary, whose brother they killed, promises them an important bonus.
+Marcus and Mike are forced to confront new threats, career changes, and midlife crises as they join the newly created elite team AMMO of the Miami police department to take down the ruthless Armando Armas, the vicious leader of a Miami drug cartel.

 <iframe id="player"
 	type="text/html"